lukirs95/speechToEmotion/README.md

 ## info

-You need a working nodeJS environment on your machine.
+You need a working nodeJS environment with npm on your machine.
 You can download it from: https://nodejs.org/en/download/

 ## usage

-For normal localhost mode (Example: Max/MSP runs on this machine), just type: "node app.js".
+For normal localhost mode (Example: Max/MSP runs on this machine), just type: "npm start".

 ### this means